 Supply chain management has multiple moving parts, which is why implementing software can help streamline and improve your current product development processes.

-Some software features that can improve your supply chain are:
+Some software features that can help teams hedge against supply chain disruptions are:

 Product planning: The right tool can make launching a new product a breeze by providing a way to plan and communicate with team members.
 It can also help with the inventory management process by tracking your team’s progress along the way to ensure deadlines are met.